izu68/spab/readme.md

 example: ./spab file.c file_tabbed.c 4
 ```

-You can ommit the space amount setting, the default space amount to replace for a tab is 4 spaces.
-The minimum is 2 spaces.
+The minimum amount of spaces to replace is 2.

 ### build